de-por/documents/dpo/dpo.md

 > The contributor reward DPO will be pre-mined and held by the foundation.

-> DEAO ( Beat ) description:
+> DEAO ( Beta ) description:
 >
-> DEAO ( Beat ) will be pre- mined and transferred to the corresponding smart contract pool.
+> DEAO ( Beta ) will be pre- mined and transferred to the corresponding smart contract pool.
 DEAO (Beta) will be available for a limited time and will be permanently destroyed if it is not sold.

 > DEAO description: